mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]keepaspect** / **-[no]ka**

 	Enables aspect ratio enforcement.
-When this option is on, the game's proper aspect ratio (generally 4:3 or 3:4) is enforced, so you get the game looking like it should.
+When this option is on, the system's proper aspect ratio (generally 4:3 or 3:4) is enforced, so you get the system looking like it should.
 When running in a window with this option on, you can only resize the window to the proper aspect ratio, unless you are holding down the CONTROL key.
 By turning the option off, the aspect ratio is allowed to float.
 In full screen mode, this means that all systems will stretch to the full screen size (even vertical systems).
 In window mode, it means that you can freely resize the window without any constraints.
 The default is ON (*-keepaspect*).

 	The MAME team heavily suggests you leave this at default.
-Stretching systems beyond their original aspect ratio will mangle the appearance of the game in ways that no filtering or HLSL can repair.
+Stretching systems beyond their original aspect ratio will mangle the appearance of the system in ways that no filtering or HLSL can repair.

 .. _mame-commandline-waitvsync: